wp-plugins/the-casengo-chat-widget/readme.txt

 == Frequently Asked Questions ==

-*   **Do I need a Casengo account to add the widget to my site?**
+*   **Do I need a Casengo Live Chat account to add the widget to my site?**

 Yes, you do.
 You can <a href=\"http://get.casengo.com/signup/?ref=wordpress-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\" target=\"_blank\">sign up here</a>.
 Casengo offers a free trial for 30 days.
 More information on product features and pricing can be found at <a href=\"http://www.casengo.com\">casengo.com</a>.

-*   **Which languages does Casengo support?**
+*   **Which languages does Casengo Live Chat support?**

-Casengo currently support English, German, Dutch and Russian.
-If you want to help out Casengo in adding new languages drop us a note at support@casengo.com
+Casengo Live Chat currently support English, German, Dutch and Russian.
+If you want to help out Casengo Live Chat in adding new languages drop us a note at support@casengo.com

-*   **Can i use the Casengo FAQ plugin and the chat plugin at the same time?**
+*   **Can i use the Casengo FAQ plugin and the Live Chat plugin at the same time?**
 Yes, you can.
 Just download and install the <a href=\"http://wordpress.org/plugins/casengo-faq-web-self-service-plugin/\">Casengo FAQ plugin</a>, and the button will appear on the FAQ pages as well!
 Don't forget to set your unique Casengo username (subdomain) from the admin settings page.

-*   **How do I integrate Casengo with "Contact Form 7"?**
+*   **How do I integrate Casengo Live Chat with "Contact Form 7"?**

 It is easy... simply put your "support@yourcompanyname.casengo.com" (the email address you have received from Casengo to forward your emails to) in the contact form.